 Ryan Brown - Founder & Owner

 Ryan has been involved with gymnastics since the age of 4, both as a recreational and competitive participant.
-It began after watching the 1996 Olympic Games with his older sister, Whitney, where they both watch the Magnificent Seven take Gold.
+It began after watching the 1996 Olympic Games with his older sister, Whitney, where they both watched the Magnificent Seven take Gold.
 Whitney joined gymnastics soon after, while Ryan sat and watched his sister have fun.
 Being bored just watching, Ryan decided to give gymnastics a try and has been involved with it ever since.
 He was the 2005 Regional High Bar Champion and reached competitive level 8 before switching to coaching.

 Ryan received a Bachelors of Arts degree in Social Sciences with an emphasis in Political Science, Psychology, & History from California State University San Marcos in May, 2014.